Quantum Optical Simulator for Unruh-DeWitt Detector Dynamics: Methods

 \textbf{Data availability} The data that support the findings of this study are available from the corresponding author upon reasonable request.

 \textbf{Code availability} The codes used for analysis of all figures are available from the corresponding author upon reasonable request.

 \textbf{Acknowledgements} T. H. Yoon acknowledges Alexander Rothkopf for reading the manuscript and providing helpful comments, as well as Sun Kyung Lee and Mincheng Cho for their extended collaboration on SPFC state generation and its applications in the ENBS system.
-This work was supported by the National Research Foundation of Korea under Grant No. NRF-2022M3K4A1094781.
+This work was supported by the National Research Foundation of Korea under Grant No. RS-2022-NR068815.

 \textbf{Author contributions} T. H. Yoon conceived the research idea, developed the theoretical framework, performed all analytical derivations and numerical simulations, and wrote the manuscript.

 \textbf{Competing interests} The authors declare no competing interests.